pkosiec/botkube/tests/README.md

 1. Wait for the results.
 The logs will be printed when the `helm test` command exits.

-    If you want to see the logs in the real time, run:
+    If you would like to see the logs in the real time, run:

     ```bash
     kubectl logs -n botkube botkube-e2e-test -f